Notify me

 Another difference between art and design is whether the main focus is on aesthetics (art) or functionality (design).
 This is related to the previous part of the definition of art, but is somewhat different, since aesthetics is not necessarily the same as enjoyment, and can even be the opposite.
 For more on the meaning of aesthetics and how it relates to watches, see my blog post on aesthetic watches.

-While this focus on aesthetics often means beauty, this is not always the case, with artistic movements like Dadaism and Punk Rock deliberately choosing aesthetics which are not beautiful.
+While this focus on aesthetics often means beauty, this is not always the case, with artistic movements like Dadaism (approximately 1916 to 1922) (below) and Punk Rock (emerging from the mid-1970s) deliberately choosing aesthetics which are not beautiful.
 Dadaism’s most famous artwork is “Fountain” by Marcel Duchamp, which is a standard urinal exhibited in an art gallery.
 Punk Rock also knowingly chooses to be the opposite of beautiful.

 Art, like beauty, is, to some degree at least, in the eye of the beholder.
-Or to put it another way, while there are some generally agreed differences between beauty and ugliness, aesthetics also includes a significant degree of personal taste (as well as cultural influences).
+Or to put it another way, while there are some generally agreed absolute differences between beauty and ugliness, aesthetics also includes a significant degree of personal taste (as well as cultural influences).
+I go into more detail about the existence of both absolute and subjective aspects of aesthetics in my article on aesthetic watches.

-Art is said to be about the experience of the mysterious (as noted in the Wikipedia article on art), which also relates to it not being about functionality, since functionality is designed using knowledge about how things work, which is the opposite of mystery.
+Art is said to be about the experience of the mysterious (as noted in the Wikipedia article on art), which also relates to it not being about functionality, since functionality is designed using knowledge about how things work, and is about predefined aims, which are the opposite of mystery.

 Watchmakers have, for most of their history, seen themselves as mechanical engineers, rooted in functionality, unlike the craftspeople (now called “artisans”) who made fine jewellery (although there is some crossover).

-To me (although no-one else seems to have noticed it), these are examples of watches with an art jewellery influence, because, unlike the fine jewellery focus on smooth polished surfaces, these timepieces align with art jewellery which often uses rough, complex, organic, fractal, or broken surfaces (as well as similarly complex forms).
+To me (although no-one else seems to have noticed it), these are examples of watches with an art jewellery influence, because, unlike the fine jewellery focus on smooth polished surfaces, these timepieces align with art jewellery which often uses rough, complex, organic, fractal, or broken surfaces (as well as similarly complex forms), although can also be seen as being influenced by art movements such as brutalism, and others around that time, which present things as they are rather than disguising and decorating them.

 There are a lot of watches these days, especially those which might be seen as unusual or creative, which use engineering with varying degrees of aesthetic focus.
 Some are designed primarily for function but are also undeniably beautiful.
 Others involve designing functional components in ways which are not based on what is most practical, but instead focus, to a significant degree, on what looks interesting (as well as being impressive accomplishments), while still maintaining functionality.